Antonio Rosmini: Biography

-Antonio Rosmini Serbati was born 24 March 1797, at Rovereto, in the Austrian Tyrol.
-He studied at the University of Padua, and was ordained priest at Chioggia, 21 April 1821.
+Antonio Rosmini Serbati was born on 24 March 1797, at Rovereto, in the Austrian Tyrol.
+His brother Carlo Rosmini was a secular writer.
+He studied at the University of Padua, and was ordained priest at Chioggia, on 21 April 1821.
 In 1822 he received a Doctorate in Theology and Canon Law.

 During this time Rosmini formulated his "Principle of Passivity".
 Rosmini felt compelled to ask himself: Do my plans spring more from my own subjective desire to do good than from a desire to do the will of God?”.
 Reflecting in this way, Rosmini articulated the principle in two parts: be ready to undertake any work of charity but only so long as it is God's Providence that presents it; in the meantime, immerse oneself in the commitment to continual conversion, seeking the amendment of one's own life.